vrusaeva/SophiaTF/example.md

 ## General Usage

+To install, simply download sophia_tf from this repo.

 Below is an example code snippet for training a general model with NLL loss with the Tensorflow Sophia implementation.
 Note that update_hessian_auto() is not yet tested - use the logic below it and adapt for your specific task if needed.